Loginistaken/x2viewslit-atomicParticle-tunnel/README.md

     Single-slit interference:
     Electrons behave like waves passing through a slit.
-Some regions have high probability of detection (bright spots) and others low (dark spots).
-    Here, your titanium barrier represents the slit barrier—the “ball” may tunnel or diffract through.
+Some regions have high probability of detection (bright spots) and others low (dark spots). titanium barrier represents the slit barrier—the “ball” may tunnel or diffract through.

     Magnetized Fe as a “detector magnet”:
     Adding a magnetized Fe component introduces spin and magnetic interactions, which can attract the electron-photon merged particle to the detector.
 This simulates measurement in quantum experiments, where the detector influences particle behavior.